YashwanthReddy27/Case_Study_Bellabeat/README.md

 Avg Intensity Levels: [here](Graphs/10.jpg)

 # 5. Share
-All the graphs, link to the Rstudio project and data have been shared in this repo
+All the graphs, link to the RStudio project, and data have been shared in this repo.

 # 6. Act
+- After analyzing the Average intensity levels, it is evident that the moderate and very high average intensity levels are significantly lower, indicating to users the workouts they need to do to balance out the intensity levels, which will give Bellabeat its uniqueness as a product.
+- The total number of steps or distance is not highly correlated with calories burned.
+Counting calories burned only due to steps can help users obtain better analytics and motivate them to walk more.
+Marketing the product with a separate analytics tracker for activities can improve usage of Bellabeat.
+- As the average number of weekdays is left-skewed and varies daily, offering a reward system for goals set on weekdays will motivate users to use the Bellabeat product while also helping them reach their weekday goals, ultimately keeping them healthier.